canonical/mir/doc/android_new_device_bringup.md

     HWC: vsync signal off
     HWC: display off

-This is the list that mir submits to HWC, the decision of hwc (overlay or GLES), and the final handles submitted to HWC during the display post.
+This is the list that Mir submits to HWC, the decision of hwc (overlay or GLES), and the final handles submitted to HWC during the display post.
 The vsync signal and the blanking are also logged.